BingleBangle-BH/BCJouney/docs/Damn Vulnerable DeFi/Unstoppable.md

 # Unstoppable

-Example: link to [[Mermaid Diagrams]] under `Features`
+## Introduction

 The goal is stop pool from offering flash loan.
 How does flash loan works?
-In simple terms, flash loan are broken down into 3 steps
+In simple terms, flash loan are broken down into 3 steps and to be completed in a single transaction.
-1) A loan from a pool of money is sent to receiver
+1) A loan from a pool of money is sent to receiver.
-2) Receiver will use the money to execute a certain action from another smart contract
+2) Receiver will use the money to execute a certain action from another smart contract.
-3) Receiver will return the money with fixed rate (Something like an interest rate)
+3) Receiver will return the money with fixed rate (Something like an interest rate).

 Reference: https://10clouds.com/blog/defi/understanding-flash-loans-in-defi/

+## Code Breakdown

 Let's start by breaking down the source code into functions.
-There are two files to ***UnstoppableLender.sol*** and ***ReceiverUnstoppable.sol***.
+There are two files - ***UnstoppableLender.sol*** and ***ReceiverUnstoppable.sol***.
 ***UnstoppableLender.sol*** will loan money to receiver and execute functions from ***ReceiverUnstoppable.sol***.

-So let's look at ***UnstoppableLender.sol*** first.
+However, we'll look at ***UnstoppableLender.sol*** primarily.

 There are a few variables declared, one consutructors and two functions in the smart contract.

 For starters, this contract mainly use damnValuableToken as their main currency - ```IERC20 public immutable damnValuableToken```.
 Openzeppelin is used to create the token.

 Reference: https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20

 ```uint256 public poolBalance``` is created to store a pool token ready to be loaned.